visual-framework/vf-demo-design-system/src/site/index.md

 ## What you get

+- a highly componentised structure for your design system and documentation
-- the Eleventy static site generator
+- a documentation site powered by the [Eleventy](https://www.11ty.io) static site generator
 - access to the Visual Framework component system

-### Component installation
+- a [/components]({{'/components' | url}}) url to document and demonstrate all components available

+## Adding components

+After adding a component, rerun `gulp dev` to ensure it's fully detected by the environment.

+### Installation from npm

-To add a component you can use npm/Yarn or install it manually.
+To add a component from `vf-core` (or other sources) you can use Yarn:

 - installation: `yarn add @visual-framework/vf-logo`
 - updating: `yarn upgrade-interactive --latest`